tsieczko/arch-config/fonts/font-alias.md

 # Font Aliasing

-Create a file at '/etc/fonts/local.conf' to handle font aliasing using font-config
+Create a file at `/etc/fonts/local.conf` to handle font aliasing using font-config.

-Example:
+Files in `/etc/conf.d` are symlinks to files in `/etc/conf.avail`.
+Each file handles aliases.
+Add your desired font as a symlink here or edit the existing files.

+Example `/etc/fonts/local.conf`:
 ```
 <?xml version='1.0'?>
 <!DOCTYPE fontconfig SYSTEM 'fonts.dtd'>